ethereum/consensus-specs/specs/_features/eip7594/das-core.md

     """
     Given a signed block and the cells/proofs associated with each blob in the block, assemble the sidecars which can be distributed to peers.

-    Since there is no method which converts cells to a blob, this method takes cells/proofs instead of blobs so it can re-create sidecars after recovery.
     """
     blob_kzg_commitments = signed_block.message.body.blob_kzg_commitments
     assert len(cells_and_kzg_proofs) == len(blob_kzg_commitments)